chinamike65/hugo-tuolesi/content/book3/book3en.md

 Some people have misunderstandings about the Three Principle Aspects of the Path.

-For example, some people say: "Why do you want to cultivate the path of the Lower scope?
-The fruit of the path of the Lower scope is the fruit of man and heaven.
+For example, some people say: "Why do you want to practice the path of the Lower scope?
+The fruit of the path of the Lower scope is the fruit of man and gods.
 I want to be liberated, and I do not want to cultivate the path of the Lower scope."

-Others said, "I want to become a Buddha.
+Others say, "I want to become a Buddha.
 The fruit of the Middle Scope path is the fruit of Arhatship.
 I don't want to practice the Middle Scope path."

 This is all wrong!
 Although to become a Buddha, one must cultivate the Middle Scope path.